Corrosion (rusting) of Iron and Steel.

 Rusting may be prevented by

-1) coating the surface to prevent
+1) coating the surface (by painting for example)

-contact with air.
+contact with the air.

 2) sacrificial